ax-lab/automato/README.md

 # automato

-Finite-state machine library for Rust
+Finite-state machine library for character matching and transformation in Rust.